 The second summer, which requires seven weeks of attendance, includes full-time lectures and reading seminars.
 Students finish off most part of the Montessori curriculum and prepare illustrated course albums for each course area and specified classroom materials.

 During the academic year 2021-2022, students complete four weeks of practice teaching in a Montessori elementary school under the supervision of experienced AMI certified Guide.

 The third summer consists of consolidation of knowledge, practice, and review for written and oral examinations.
 The last theory lectures, discussions and reviews take place and students submit their individual albums and materials as required.
 They undertake more supervised practice sessions and prepare for the written and oral examinations, which take place during the last weeks before a Board of Examiners chaired by an external examiner appointed by AMI.
-Upon satisfactory completion of the AMI certification requirements, the qualification award ceremony takes place.
+Upon satisfactory completion of the AMI certification requirements, The Master’s Thesis have to be delivered and assessed and finally the qualification award ceremony takes place.